takaya1337/takaya1337.github.io/htb/en/02/index.md

 <img src="https://takaya1337.github.io/htb/assets/02/04-smbexplore.png">
 </p>

-Because the **Replication** share allows read-only access, you can download the file as usual with the `get` command.
+Because the **Replication** share allows you to read files, you can download the file as usual with the `get` command.

 Let's check the **Groups.xml** file.
 <br>